 What are some specific things that you love most about Osaka?

 First is the diversity.
 The biggest Koreatown in the country is here; the tallest building in the country is here; the oldest temple in the country is here.
 There’s just so much in such a concentrated area.

 Second is how real it is.
 What I mean is, say you go to Shitenno-ji Temple, you’ve got real monks and priests walking around.
 In so many parts of Japan the famous temples are swamped by tourists and school groups.
 I love that most parts of Osaka are non-touristy places where real locals hang out, and you really feel it when you’ve been here for even a short time.

 Not including your tours, what would be the perfect day in Osaka?

-For a perfect day in Osaka I’d try to get a bit of everything in, so I’d start at the Sumiyoshi Shrine in South Osaka.
+For a perfect day in Osaka I’d try to get a bit of everything in, so I’d start at the Sumiyoshi Shrine in the south of the city.
 It’s connected by one of the few remaining trams in Japan, because in the 1920s all the trams disappeared and the subway emerged, but there’s one tram left in Osaka that connects this shrine to an area called Tennoji.

 I’d go to Tennoji for lunch and eat some kushikatsu, which is deep-fried pork and vegetables on a stick, and I’d stop in at Tower Knives, which is a knife exporter, and I’d play with some of the hand-forged knives.

-From there, I’d probably go up to Osaka Castle because you can’t not go to Osaka Castle, and I’d go for a run or a bike ride.
-And from there, probably head to Umeda [district] for sushi.
+From there, I’d probably go up to Osaka-jo because you can’t not go to Osaka Castle, and I’d go for a run or a bike ride.
+And from there, probably head to Umeda for sushi.

 I’d end the day down in Namba.
 It’s a very concentrated area of neon bars and restaurants that rivals anywhere in Tokyo, in my opinion, and there are lots of colorful characters.
 Finally, depending on your budget, retire to The St. Regis or wherever you’re staying.